 |

-some model railroading applications.
-I have previously made brass masters the
+model railroading applications.
+I have previously made brass masters the old

-of the mold; the master pattern can be damaged or totally destroyed.
-So when
+the mold; the master pattern can be damaged or totally destroyed.
+So when the

-the mold expires, the part cannot be reproduced again without a new master.
-I
+mold expires, the part cannot be reproduced again without a new master.
+I have

-have had that happen to me.
-This process has been replaced with Solidworks
+had that happen to me.
+This process has been replaced with Solidworks and a

 number of different end processes that will manufacture the part.
 It is a 3D